 Request a site for course development: If you are planning a course that is scheduled to be delivered more than a few months in advance you may not yet have access to the new course shell on UBlearns.
 You can still begin to develop your course, though.
 Request a Practice course in UBlearns

-Explore UBlearns: Open your Practice Course to begin to explore all that UBlearns has to offer.
-If you are an inexperienced UBlearns user please consider taking a workshop through the Center for Educational Innovation (CEI).
-Upcoming Workshops (by date)
+Explore UBlearns: Open your practice course to begin to explore all that UBlearns has to offer.
+If you are an inexperienced UBlearns user, please explore UBlearns for Faculty.

 Consider using the GSE course template: To facilitate organization, and to maintain consistency across GSE courses, we have created a course template that provides you with a basic course structure to assist you in developing your course.
 Use of the course template is optional, but the built-in features will save you time in course development.
-Read more about the course template here: What is GSE's Course Template?
+What is GSE's Course Template?

 The definition of organize is to “form into a whole.”
 Your objective here is to organize your online course into a logical, systematic format that is easy for the student to navigate and understand.